polkadot-fellows/xcm-format/README.md

 - `Fungible = 0`: Matches all fungible assets.
 - `NonFungible = 1`: Matches all non-fungible assets.

-## **7** `MultiLocation`: Universal Destination Identifiers
+## **7** Universal Consensus Location Identifiers

-*Note on versioning:* This is the `MultiLocation` as used in XCM version 0.
-If `MultiLocation` is used outside of an XCM message, then it should be placed inside a versioned container `VersionedMultiLocation`, exactly analagous to how `Xcm` is placed inside `VersionedXcm`.
+This describes the `MultiLocation` (and associates) as used in XCM version of this document, and its version is strictly implied by the XCM it is used within.
+If it is necessary to form a `MultiLocation` value is used _outside_ of an XCM (where its version cannot be inferred) then the version-aware `VersionedMultiLocation` should be used instead, exactly analogous to how `Xcm` relates to `VersionedXcm`.

-### Description
+### **7.1** Description

 A relative path between state-bearing consensus systems.

-`MultiLocation` aims to be sufficiently abstract in meaning and general in nature that it is able to identify arbitrary logical "locations" within the world of consensus systems.
+`MultiLocation` aims to be sufficiently abstract in meaning and general in nature that it is able to identify arbitrary logical "locations" within the universe of consensus.

 A location in a consensus system is defined as an *isolatable state machine* held within global consensus.
 The location in question need not have a sophisticated consensus algorithm of its own; a single account within Ethereum, for example, could be considered a location.